General WordPress Information

 Some faculty members may wish to use WordPress to maintain a homepage for a research project/lab, a forum for collaboration, or a personal blog/homepage.
 These types of sites can be quickly created with initial assistance from ITS staff.

 Keep in mind that there are several options for creating websites on campus.
 It's entirely possible that your project may be better suited for the primary College CMS, Drupal.
-Contact an Academic Technologist, or firstname.lastname@example.org in order to discuss the details of your request.
+Contact your Academic Technologist, or firstname.lastname@example.org in order to discuss the details of your request.